SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

-Finally, each \liii server maintains a separate queue for each \lii server it receives requests from, and dequeues requests from the queues following a biassed distribution determined by the weight vector $\delta$.
-To hide whether the request is a read or a write, \name employs the standard approach from prior oblivious data access schemes of performing each requests as a read followed by a write to the KV store.
-Specifically, in Figure~\ref{fig:static_algo}'s ReadThenWrite() method, the \liii server first reads and decrypts the value associated with the request from the key-value store.
-If the value needs to be updated (\ie, write request), then the plaintext value is updated accordingly.
-Finally, the \liii server writes the (re)encrypted value for the request back to the KV store.
+Finally, each \liii server maintains a separate queue for each \lii server it receives queries from, and dequeues queries from the queues following a biased distribution determined by the weight vector $\delta$.
+To hide whether the query is a read or a write, \name employs the standard approach from prior oblivious data access schemes of performing each queries as a read followed by a write to the KV store.
+Specifically, in Figure~\ref{fig:static_algo}'s ReadThenWrite() method, the \liii server first reads and decrypts the value associated with the query from the key-value store.
+If the value needs to be updated (\ie, write query), then the plaintext value is updated accordingly.
+Finally, the \liii server writes the (re)encrypted value for the query back to the KV store.

-\paragraphb{Request scheduling at \liii layer for security} Note that the way in which requests from different \lii servers are scheduled at each \liii server has subtle security implications.
-As a concrete example, consider three plaintext keys $a$, $b$ and $c$ with $3$, $2$ and $1$ replicas, respectively, mapped to three different \lii servers $P_1$, $P_2$ and $P_3$, and a single \liii server handling all of the ciphertext keys.
-If the \liii server processes requests from each server with equal likelihood (\eg, using round-robin scheduling), then the distribution across ciphertext keys would no longer be uniform, since queries from the first server would be under-sampled while those from the third server would be over-sampled (Figure~\ref{fig:request-scheduling}~(a)).
-To ensure \liii servers still issue requests that are uniform random, they maintain a separate request queue for each \lii server, and process the queues in proportion of the volume of traffic the corresponding \lii servers generate.
-In the above example, the \liii server would schedule requests from each of the \lii servers with probabilities $3/6$, $2/6$ and $1/6$, respectively, leading to a uniform distribution across ciphertext keys (Figure~\ref{fig:request-scheduling}~(b)).
+\paragraphb{Query scheduling at \liii layer for security} The way in which queries from different \lii servers are scheduled at each \liii server has security implications.
+As a concrete example, consider a scenario where three plaintext keys $a$, $b$ and $c$ with $6$, $4$ and $2$ replicas (or, ciphertext keys), respectively, are mapped to three different \lii servers $P_1$, $P_2$ and $P_3$.
+Suppose we have two \liii servers, and one of these handles half of the ciphertext keys for each plaintext key (Figure~\ref{fig:request-scheduling} illustrates the example, focusing only on one of the \liii servers and the ciphertext keys mapped to this server).
+If the \liii server processes queries from each server with equal likelihood (\eg, using round-robin scheduling), then the distribution across ciphertext keys would no longer be uniform, since queries from the first server would be under-sampled while those from the third server would be over-sampled (Figure~\ref{fig:request-scheduling}~(a)).
+To ensure \liii servers still issue queries that are uniform random, they maintain a separate query queue for each \lii server, and process the queues in proportion to the volume of traffic the corresponding \lii servers generate.
+In the above example, the \liii server would schedule queries from each of the \lii servers with probabilities $3/6$, $2/6$ and $1/6$, respectively, leading to a uniform distribution across ciphertext keys (Figure~\ref{fig:request-scheduling}~(b)).